Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Step 4: Get quotes from a few dealerships

 Do some research on dealerships in your area and schedule an appointment.
-Some dealerships might be able to give you a quote over the phone or by email, while others might insist you bring in the car.
+Some dealerships might be able to give you a quote for your car’s trade in value over the phone or by email, while others might insist you bring in the car.

 When you bring in your car, a used car manager will examine the vehicle before coming up with a quote.
 Even if a deal sounds good, don’t sign any paperwork until you’ve heard from other dealerships.
 Consider starting with a dealership that allows you to hold on to your offer while you shop around.